Stereo-Boy/chopin_toolbox/README.md

      29     {'initial_work_mem ~ 1 + meditation + expect + expect:meditation'          }    {'identity'}    23.462      16.3       21.4      {'yes'}
      30     {'initial_work_mem ~ 1 + meditation + expect + expect:meditation'          }    {'log'     }    23.491      16.3       21.4      {'yes'}
 ```
 Models are ranked by lowest AICc.
 Here we follow ref.
 [1] showing that AIC/AICc/BIC are better criterion than R2/adj.R2 for selecting among non-linear regression models.
+See section interpretation of AIC below for more information.
 In a glance, you can find the line of the model that satisfies the following conditions:
 * low AICc
 * positive adjusted R^2